jcollum/kishar-nine/README.md

 `06-material-elements`: added in some material samples

 `07-nativebase`: demonstrates use of native-base (http://nativebase.io/)

+`08-material-part2`: another set of material elements, toggles, switches and checkboxes

 ### Getting going
 1. clone the repo